awsdocs/aws-cloudformation-user-guide/doc_source/gettingstarted.templatebasics.md

  For the `Number` type, you can declare the following constraints: `MinValue`, `MaxValue`, `Default`, and `AllowedValues`\.
 A number can be an integer or a float value\.
 In the example above, the `WebServerPort` parameter must be a number between 1 and 65535 inclusive \(`MinValue`, `MaxValue`\)\.

 Earlier in this section, we mentioned that parameters are a good way to specify sensitive or implementation\-specific data, such as passwords or user names, that you need to use but do not want to embed in the template itself\.
-For sensitive information, you can use the `NoEcho` attribute to prevent a parameter value from being displayed in the console, command line tools, or API\.
-If you set the `NoEcho` attribute to `true`, the parameter value is returned as asterisks \(`*****`\)\.
+If you set the `NoEcho` attribute to `true`, CloudFormation returns the parameter value masked as asterisks \(\*\*\*\*\*\) for any calls that describe the stack or stack events\.
 In the example above, the `WordPressUser` parameter value is not visible to anyone viewing the stack's settings, and its value is returned as asterisks\.

+**Important**
+Rather than embedding sensitive information directly in your AWS CloudFormation templates, we strongly suggest you do one of the following:
+Use input parameters to pass in information whenever you create or update a stack, using the `NoEcho` property to obfuscate the parameter value\.
+Use dynamic parameters in the stack template to reference sensitive information that is stored and managed outside of CloudFormation, such as in the Systems Manager Parameter Store or Secrets Manager\.
+For more information, see the [Do Not Embed Credentials in Your Templates](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/best-practices.html#creds) best practice\.

 ## Specifying Conditional Values Using Mappings<a name="gettingstarted.templatebasics.mappings"></a>